Khushbu (poetry): Separation

 And you - you, too, are living your life."

 Other

-The subject of the wayward love is brought up time and again in ghazalyaat such as Wo tou khushbu hai, (He is fragrance) Khushbu bhi us k tarz-e-pazeerai per gai (Fragrance's treatment is like his welcome), Gongay laboun pe hurf-e-tamanna kiya mujhe (I am a wish of nonspeaking lips).
+The recurring theme of elusive love is often explored in ghazals such as "Wo tou khushbu hai" (He is fragrance), where the poet describes the essence of love as fleeting and intangible, like a scent.
+For example, in "Khushbu bhi us k tarz-e-pazeerai per gai" (Fragrance also goes by his style of welcome), the poet suggests that even fragrance is transient and influenced by the beloved's presence.
+Similarly, "Gongay laboun pe hurf-e-tamanna kiya mujhe" (I am a wish on mute lips) metaphorically portrays unspoken desires.

 Shakir's poetry often speaks of pain, its pain and its joy.
 It also often mentions loss and loneliness, grief, shattered dreams, life after a break-up and the healing power of love.

-The Revolutionary Aspect

-Shakir made extensive use of the Urdu first-person, feminine pronoun in her verses which, though extremely common in prose, was rarely used in poetry, even by female poets, until Shakir did so.
-This was a revolutionary step for Urdu poetry, and can be seen as part of the feminist movement in Urdu literature.

-Also, through Khushbu, Shakir introduced the word larki in her poetry, the Urdu substitute for the word 'girl,' and one not often seen in Urdu poetry before her time.
-She also extensively used larkiyaan, its plural.
-The usage of the two words can be seen in the following couplets from the book: